School Play Program

 As children grow in confidence and skills from year to year, they are given more responsibility.
 Parents should discourage children from “counting their lines” and comparing to others’ in the play.
 The number of lines has nothing to do with the size of a performance.
 The smallest of roles can be the most memorable!

 Your school’s Arts Alive!
 Director will then distribute the Cast List and Script.
-Your child should read the script, in its entirety, to fully understand the plot and characters, and listen to all the show’s music, which is available for download from the Arts Alive! website.
+Your child should read the script, in its entirety, to fully understand the plot and characters, and listen to all the show’s music, which is available on the respective school pages on our website.
 Each child should develop a working familiarity with the entire show.

 During the rehearsal process, the cast becomes an ensemble and, together, builds a show.